Benztropine: 7 things you should know

-- Drugs with anticholinergic effects block the neurotransmitter, acetylcholine.
+- Benztropine has both anticholinergic and antihistaminic effects.
+Benztropine's anticholinergic effects arise from its blockade of the neurotransmitter, acetylcholine.
 Acetylcholine is involved in transmitting messages that affect muscle contractions in the body and learning and memory in the brain.
-Anticholinergic drugs tend to cause side effects such as blurred vision, confusion, constipation, dizziness, drowsiness or sedation, dry mouth and urinary retention.
+Anticholinergic drugs tend to cause side effects such as blurred vision, confusion, constipation, dizziness, drowsiness or sedation, dry mouth, and urinary retention.

-- Drugs with antihistaminic effects block the effects of the neurotransmitter histamine in the brain as well as histamine release from histamine-1 receptors.
+- Benztropine's antihistaminic effects arise from its blockade of the effects of the neurotransmitter histamine in the brain as well as histamine release from histamine-1 receptors.
 Most antihistamine drugs are used to treat allergies; however, antihistamines that work within the brain can also affect many brain functions such as arousal, pituitary hormone secretion, and cognitive functions.

 - Only the anticholinergic effect is targeted when benztropine is used in the management of parkinsonism.